- Why silent customers cannot be trusted

 When you get a customer on board, it is your responsibility to fulfill the commitments you made at the time of the sale.
 If you don’t, your customers will soon start regretting their decision and might ultimately switch to your competitors.
 Research indicates that a customer is 4 times more likely to buy from a competitor if the problem is service related.

 But many customers never even tell you about their problem.
-They wait for you to approach them and then silently go away.
+They wait for you to approach them and then silently churn.
 In fact, studies suggest that for every customer complaint, there are 26 other unhappy customers who remain silent.

 Here’s why this is important for your business (source)